hermannm/xv6-extended/README.md

-# xv6-utils
+# xv6-extended

-Command-line utilities written in C for the xv6 teaching operating system.
-Made as part of a [course on operating systems](https://www.ntnu.edu/studies/courses/TDT4186) at NTNU Trondheim, spring 2023.
+Extended functionality for the xv6 teaching operating system, written in C. Made as part of a [course on operating systems](https://www.ntnu.edu/studies/courses/TDT4186) at NTNU Trondheim, spring 2023.